Special thanks to Dr. Olness who contributed insight and material for this piece.

 At SMU, we are looking for graduate students who are eager to research, teach, and get excited about science.

-Our Physics Ph.D. program is led by inspired, dedicated scholars who produce world-class research at facilities like the CERN in Switzerland, but still make time for some science fun with the communities that matter back home in the Dallas area.
+What sets us apart from other physics Ph.D. programs is that we are led by inspired, dedicated scholars who produce world-class research at facilities like the CERN in Switzerland, but still make time for some science fun with the communities that matter back home in the Dallas area.